Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 Once you make all the changes, click on Save Changes to update.

-Note: To learn what each setting is about, hover on the “?” icon.
+Note: To learn what each setting is about, hover over the “?” icon.

-Next, move to the express checkout option to enable a one-click express payment option like Google Pay and Apple Pay.
+Next, move to the express checkout option to enable one-click payments via Google Pay and Apple Pay.

-You can also add Google and Apple pay options line like the other payment options in case customers need to fill out any required information before they come to the payment section.
+You can also add Google and Apple Pay options, like the other payment options, in case customers need to fill out any required information before they come to the payment section.

-You can enable the Inline payment option under Google Pay and Apple Pay tab.
+You can enable the Inline payment option under the Google Pay and Apple Pay tabs.

 For more details, check our blog on Google Pay and Apple Pay.